scar-ai/Mixture-of-Latents/README.md

 This design reduces computational overhead while preserving model expressiveness.
 The attention computation is split between two parallel paths for the Q and K channels: one processes compressed representations, while the other handles rotary position-encoded features before concatenating both paths and calculating the attention scores while the V channel is directly obtained from the compressed KV representation.

 ### Positional Encoding
-Latentformer combines learnable positional encoding with rotary position encoding (RoPE from the [Roformer paper](https://arxiv.org/pdf/2104.09864)).
+Latentformer uses both learnable positional encoding and rotary position encoding within the attention computation (RoPE from the [Roformer paper](https://arxiv.org/pdf/2104.09864)).
 The learnable component adaptively scales and shifts sinusoidal patterns during training, allowing the model to optimize position representation.
 While in the attention mechanism, RoPE provides efficient relative position handling in `d_rope` dimensions by applying rotations to the Q and K attention channels.